Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 - Read console errors via

-list_network_requeststo diagnose failed API calls or CORS issues 2 - Take a screenshot via
+list_network_requeststo diagnose failed API calls or CORS issues2 - Take a screenshot via

 The agent feeds this diagnostic information back into its reasoning loop and generates a fix, then Playwright re-runs the flow.